fib-app

 http://localhost/1.0/person/57fbbdb0a2400000/pets/57fbbdb0a2400007

-Deleting an extended object does not delete the object itself, but only removes the relationship between the objects:
+Deleting an extended object does not delete the object itself, it only dissolves the relationship between the objects:

 1curl -X DETELE http://localhost/1.0/person/57fbbdb0a2400000/pets/57fbbdb0a2400007